Dear Your Teen:

 Unfortunately, you can’t force your 16-year-old daughter to abide by your dress code.
-At her age, if she’s decided to stop wearing bras, all you can do is to open a dialogue about what message she is sending with her clothing (or lack thereof).
+At her age, if she has decided to stop wearing bras, all that you can do is to open a dialogue with her about what message she is sending with her clothing (or lack thereof).

 Consider asking her questions such as: